ST-38FY6Z4n/tanaka-practical-training/README.md

 - 👀 I’m interested in ...　painting and philosophy
 - 🌱 I’m currently learning ...
 Java
 - 💞️ I’m looking to collaborate on ...
 Eclipse
 - 📫 How to reach me ...
+E-mail

 <!---
 neonatts/neonatts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.